Los Angeles County Office of Public Safety: Uniforms

+Equipment

 Officers were issued the Glock 22 .40cal pistol, although some officers in special units carried the smaller Glock 23, or the larger Glock 21.
 45ACP pistol.
 They retired their aging stock of Beretta 92F and 92FS's in 2006 which were initially issued in 1988.
 Officers were authorized to carry firearms off duty and were issued a flat-badge for identifying themselves as peace officers when not in uniform.
 While on patrol, officers had rapid access in most vehicles to an array of weapons including tasers, AR-15's, Mossberg 590 shotguns, less-lethal (bean bag) shotguns, and 40mm launchers.

+Transportation

 Most patrol assignments drove Ford Crown Victoria Police Interceptor police cars equipped with, as with the majority of police vehicles, touch screen computers, emergency lights & sirens, back-seat partitions, and push bumpers.
 The department changed their vehicle graphics in 2007 to increase their recognition with the public.
 GMC Yukons, Chevrolet Tahoes, and ATV's were common within the department as well.